zentyal/samba/lib/testtools/README.rst

 -----------------------

 Please report bugs using Launchpad at <https://bugs.launchpad.net/testtools>.
-Patches can also be submitted via Launchpad, or mailed to the author.
-You can mail the author directly at jml@mumak.net.
+Patches should be submitted as Github pull requests, or mailed to the authors.
+See ``doc/hacking.rst`` for more details.

 There's no mailing list for this project yet, however the testing-in-python mailing list may be a useful resource: